jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 - In the code above, the classes `Fish` and `Dog` both inherit the ability to move from `Animal`, although the `move` method is overridden in both `Fish` and `Dog` to represent behaviour specific to those classes respectively.
 This is an example of polymorphism through inheritance.
 - The classes `Sailboat` and `Kite` can also invoke the `move` method, however, this is accomplished through the `WindPowered` module which is included in both of these classes which share a common behaviour.
 - An example of duck-typing is found in the `Truck` and `Ball` classes.
 These classes can also invoke the `move` method, however, these methods were defined manually in each class and share very limited characteristics in their movement behaviour.

+#### Additions:
+- Duck-typing is an informal way of ascribing type to an object.
+In duck-typing, we don't worry about the type or class of an object, only whether or not that object has a particular behaviour (i.e., a method of the same name can be invoked on objects of different types in the same way).

 ---